Latest Posts

 Q: What are your favorite design tools?

-A: My favorite tool is Photoshop because it allows me to manipulate everything on a computer, and it allows for editing and resizing images.
-I use Illustrator as well because it’s a good vector editor.
-I also love using a pencil and paper to draw out rough designs, but ultimately, it comes down to Photoshop.
+A: My favorite tool is Photoshop because it allows me to manipulate everything on a computer, including editing and resizing images.
+I also use Illustrator because it’s a good vector editor.
+I love using a pencil and paper to draw out rough designs, but ultimately, it comes down to Photoshop.

 Myths About Design Brief

-- As you can see, there is no one right way to do design briefs.
+• As you can see, there is no right way to do design briefs.
 They can be helpful, but a few myths are widely believed.

-- Design briefs are critical when you’re just starting and can help you figure out your goals.
-They can also help you improve your work and save you tons of time later on.
+• Design briefs are critical when you’re just starting and can help you figure out your goals.
+They can also help you improve your work and save you time later.

-- It’s essential to get to know your client before beginning a project.
-But it’s also important to know that you won’t always be able to meet your client’s expectations.
+• It’s essential to get to know your client before beginning a project.
+However, it’s also important to know that you won’t always be able to meet their expectations.

 Conclusion

 The template I’ve created for this post is an excellent example of what I mean by having a design brief.
-It contains a clear introduction and conclusion and plenty of examples to show you what you can expect.
+It contains a clear introduction and conclusion and plenty of examples to show what to expect.

 A brief is a set of questions that helps you structure your ideas and get to the core of what you want to achieve.
 The key to having a successful design brief is to keep it short.

-It’s excellent for both your ideas and those of your client and will help you create a more potent product.
+It’s excellent for your ideas and clients and will help you create a more potent product.